 BAK small

-He entered the Kweekschool voor de Zeevaart in Amsterdam on 05 September 1932 ) and is assigned to the two year course.
+He entered the Kweekschool voor de Zeevaart in Amsterdam on 05 September 1932 ) and was assigned to the two year course.
 His father must have remarried as there is a step mother mentioned (Sophia Honselaar) in the signing on papers.
 As home address was given Burgemeester Knappertlaan 25A at Schiedam.
 This raises the question why he did not go to the Maritime School in Rotterdam which was nearly on the door step. (a)

 After sailing on several cargoships of the B- class, he was assigned to the ss Volendam (I) on April 1940.